 Johns Road within Defined Village - to Hornbeams and Winibar: Third highest in terms of dwellings but sixth in terms of population.
-Unmade public
+Unmade public bridleway.
+21 dwellings - 10 in terraces, predominantly bungalows.
+MIXED DEVELOPMENT BECOMING SEMI-RURAL

 Lusted Hall Lane west - from Nos 17 and 28: Highest in terms of dwellings but fifth highest in terms of population.
 Adopted road.
 35 dwellings - semis and terraces of four.
 RELATIVELY HIGH DENSITY